ST-TOMAS-Workshop/stm32u5_workshop/lpbam/handson/step2/handson3.md

 1. Click on PWR
 2. Verify that Low Power is set on the upper tab and SMPS is selected as Power Regulator
 3. Channel_1_Active
-4. Enable power down of all SRAM pages in Stop1,2,
+4. Disable power down of all SRAM pages in Stop1,2,
  <!-- need to check if we can also power down other elements-->

- *NOTE*: SRAM4 16KB will not be disabled as it's the only porting available in Stop2
+ *NOTE*: SRAM4 16KB will not be disabled as it's the only portion available in Stop2

   <!-- once defined, add related .gif-->